Skip to content

 Running

-The shingle beaches at Charmouth, Seatown and Eype’s Mouth are great for swimming on calmer days, offering a peaceful alternative to the busier resorts.
-Due to their shelving nature, care should be taken at Seatown and Eype’s Mouth, where currents can be strong near the shore.
+Being based on the Jurassic Coast we have some of the most stunning sea views for you to enjoy.
+A walk from either of our car parks (Langdon or Stonebarrow) will quickly bring you in sight of the sea.
+There are shingle beaches at Charmouth, Seatown and Eype’s Mouth which are great for fossil hunting and paddling.
+We would advise caution before swimming due to the shelving nature of the beaches along the coast and care should, especially, be taken at Seatown and Eype’s Mouth, where currents can be strong near the shore.
 Please note that all three locations have their own (i.e. not National Trust) car parks.

 Sunny view between trees of green fields and mown hay near Golden Cap